Eighth Grade Elective Classes

 - Circuit Training/Floor Hockey: Four weeks of hockey (skills, team play, and a tournament) and four weeks of weight training and aerobic exercise.

-- Volleyball/Fitness Fun: Four weeks of volleyball (skills, team play, and a tournament) and four weeks of various fitness activities such as yoga, pilates, tae-bo, weight training, and aerobic exercise.
+- Volleyball/Circuit Training: Four weeks of volleyball (skills, team play, and a tournament) and four weeks of various fitness activities such as yoga, pilates, tae-bo, weight training, and aerobic exercise.

 4th Marking Period